serversideup/amplitudejs/docs/DOCUMENTATION.md

 Amplitude.js will handle these automatically, but you can also turn this feature off in the config.
 Since this is for dynamic areas that are dependant upon what song is playing, it would make sense to have only one of each of these elements.
 The element for album art has to be an image since Amplitude.js sets the src attribute.
 These specific elements are identified by attributes.
+You can have multiple of these elements for multiple places where the active song metadata should be updated.

 * 'amplitude-song-info="name"' -> inner HTML updates to the song name of what is currently playing
 * 'amplitude-song-info="artist"' -> inner HTML updates to the song's artist for what is currently playing